jelly-beam/otp-macos/README.md

 It was initially created to support macOS on <https://github.com/erlef/setup-beam> builds.

-We aim to build all Erlang versions (at most one every 2 hours - for all OS versions) starting from Erlang/OTP 24, as per `kerl`'s listing.
+We aim to build all Erlang versions (at most one every 2 hours - for all OS versions) starting from Erlang/OTP 24, as per `kerl`'s listing, and targeting macOS for the versions supported by GitHub Actions (11, 12, and 13, at the time of this writing).

 ## The build/release pipeline